yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/ui/index.md

 <hr>

-Continue to read the introductory document of [sliced-sprite.md].
+Continue on to read about [sliced-sprite.md].